The Bank (2001 film)

-The Bank is a 2001 Australian thriller/drama film directed by Robert Connolly and starring David Wenham and Anthony LaPaglia.
+The Bank is a 2001 Australian thriller drama film directed by Robert Connolly and starring David Wenham and Anthony LaPaglia.

 Synopsis

 Jim Doyle (David Wenham) is a maverick mathematician who has devised a formula to predict the fluctuations of the stock market.
-When he joins O'Reilly's fold, he must first prove his loyalty to the "greed is good" ethos.
+When he joins O'Reily's fold, he must first prove his loyalty to the "greed is good" ethos.

 Plot

-The film opens with a group of elementary school children in 1977, who have a Victoria State Central Bank representative, Mr.Johnson, who give them lessons on saving and give them the chance to open their first checking account, and telling them that if they will put in any money for 25 years, at the end they will eventually set aside $727,000.
+The film opens with a group of primary school children in 1977, who have a Victoria State Central Bank representative, Mr.Johnson, who give them lessons on saving and give them the chance to open their first checking account, and telling them that if they will put in any money for 25 years, at the end they will eventually set aside $727,000.

 In the present, the Centa Bank's board of directors orders CEO Simon O'Reily to find a way to increase profits.
 Then he discovers the work of a mathematician, Jim Doyle, whose software B.T.S.E., based on fractal geometry of Benoit Mandelbrot makes it possible to predict stock market trends.
 Doyle is hired by O'Reily and supplied with the best computer hardware.
 He befriends Vincent, who had advised O'Reily to hire him, and enters into a relationship with his colleague Michelle Roberts, who views O'Reily's business activities critically.